iamlemec/elltwo/README.md

 ## Console

-There is a command line console available to inspect and manipulate data on the backend, in the form of the `console` file.
+There is a command line console available to inspect and manipulate data on the backend, in the form of the `console.py` file.
 For instance, to list all articles, simply run

 ```
-./console art list
+./console.py art list
 ```

 This also exposes backup/restore facilities.
 To load markdown files from a directory (for instance the `testing` directory in this repo) run

 ```
-./console backup load testing --db testing.db
+./console.py backup load testing --db=testing.db
 ```

 To save, use the `backup save` sub-command.
 Note that one can also provide a zip file for both load and save.